Want to travel like a local while on vacation? Go to a Farmers Market.

-5. Meet the bakers.
+The local bakers.
 Taste artisan breads, baked goods, and dee-lish soft pretzels.
 Taste real Vermont cider donuts.
+Don’t resist, you’re on vacation.

-6. Liquid Gold.
+Liquid Gold.
 You can’t forget the Vermont maple syrup…and the maple sugar, maple butter, maple cream and maple candy.
+You NEED this.

-7. Talk “bean” with a local coffee roaster.
-Taste the varieties of gourmet coffees.
+Talk “bean” with a local coffee roaster.
+Taste the varieties of Vermont roasted coffees.
 Take home unique roasted coffee beans.